devexperts/dxcharts-lite/CONTRIBUTE.md

-# Contributing to DXcharts Lite
+# Contributing to dxcharts-lite

-We welcome your contributions to DXcharts Lite!
-Whether you're improving the source code or enhancing documentation, your help is greatly appreciated.

-Please follow these guidelines:
+We would be glad if you contribute to our source code and help us to improve dxcharts-lite even more!
+We propose you to follow these guidelines:

 ## Contributing a Patch

-1. **Fork the repository** and create your changes.
+1. Create your change to the repo in question.
-2. **Develop and test** your code thoroughly.
+2. Fork the desired repo, develop and test your code changes.
-3. **Ensure your code is clear and well-documented**.
+3. Ensure that your code is clear and comprehensible.
-4. **Add or update unit tests** as needed, and make sure all tests pass.
+4. Ensure that your code has an appropriate set of unit tests which all pass.
-5. **Submit a pull request** with a clear description of your changes.
+5. Submit a pull request.
-6. The repository owner will review your request.
-If approved, your changes will be merged.
-If further work is needed, you'll receive feedback.
+6. The repo owner will review your request.
+If it is approved, the change will be merged.
+If it needs additional work, the repo owner will respond with useful comments.
-7. **Sign the Contributor License Agreement (CLA)** if required.
-Our bot will prompt you to sign the CLA on your pull request.
+7. Before the code is merged Contributor License Agreement (CLA) should be signed.
+Our bot will comment on the PR asking you to sign the CLA if it is required.

-## Questions or problems
+## Question or problem

-If you have questions or run into a problem while using DXcharts Lite, please open a [Github issue](https://github.com/devexperts/dxcharts-lite/issues).
+If you have any questions about how to use dxcharts-lite, please contact via Github issues.
+Just create an issue with a question.

 ## Submitting an issue

-If you find a bug, notice a mistake in the documentation, or have a suggestion, please submit an issue to our [GitHub Repository](https://github.com/devexperts/dxcharts-lite).
-A pull request with a fix is even better!
-But before submitting, please search existing issues to see if your question has already been answered.
+You can help us by submitting an issue to our GitHub Repository in case you find a bug in the source code, a mistake in the documentation or a proposal.
+A Pull Request with a fix would be even better.
+Before you submit an issue, search the archive, maybe your question was already answered.

-When submitting an issue, please include:
+Here are the submission guidelines we would like you to follow:

--   **A detailed overview of the issue**
+-   Detailed overview of the Issue
--   **Related issues**: Has a similar issue been reported before?
+-   Related issues - has a similar issue been reported before?
--   **Steps to reproduce**: How can we reproduce the problem? (for bugs)
+-   Reproduce the Error - A set of steps to reproduce the error (in case of a bug)
--   **Suggested fix**: If you can't fix it yourself, perhaps you can point to where the problem might be (e.g., line of code or commit)
+-   Suggest a Fix - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

 ## Documentation fixes

-If you have suggestions to improve the documentation, please let us know by creating a new issue or commenting on an existing one.
-(Please follow the guidelines in the [Submitting an issue](#submitting-an-issue) section.)
+If you have any ideas how to help us to improve the documentation, please let others know what you're working on by creating a new issue or comment on a related existing one (please, follow the guidelines contained in Submitting an issue).